drehimself/gridsome-portfolio-starter/README.md

  - Based on my [personal portfolio website](https://andremadarang.com).
 I wanted to create an open source version with more features.
  - Check out a [screencast I did](https://www.youtube.com/watch?v=uHo6o1TNQeE) where I go through the process of building my website.
  - Illustrations from [unDraw](https://undraw.co)
+ - Search is based on [Fuse.js](https://fusejs.io) and [vue-fuse](https://github.com/shayneo/vue-fuse).
+It only searches the title and summary of posts for now.
+Some tweaking may be necessary to get it to search to your liking.
+Check out the fuse documentation for search settings.
+A `search.json` index file is generated at build time.
+This happens in `gridsome.server.js`.
  - Check out these other Gridsome Starters where I got some ideas from:
     - [Gridsome Starter Blog](https://github.com/gridsome/gridsome-starter-blog)
     - [Gridsome Starter Bleda](https://github.com/cossssmin/gridsome-starter-bleda)